18F/identity-loadtest/agnesloadtest/lt-vassoerp/README.md

 # Loadtest Environments

-To set up a ENV environment, you should be able to look at the changes in https://gitlab.login.gov/lg-public/identity-eks-control/-/merge_requests/120 and edit your environment to create all the users you need and to set up `application.yml` to have the proper things in it.
+To set up a agnes environment, you should be able to look at the changes in https://gitlab.login.gov/lg-public/identity-eks-control/-/merge_requests/120 and edit your environment to create all the users you need and to set up `application.yml` to have the proper things in it.

-Then, `cp -rp ENV yoursp` and edit all the files in there and edit all the files so that they have the proper env in it either by hand, or with a command like
+Then, `cp -rp agnes yoursp` and edit all the files in there and edit all the files so that they have the proper env in it either by hand, or with a command like
 ```
-find yourenv -type f -exec sed -i '' 's/CLUSTER_NAME/your_loadtest_cluster_name/g' '{}' \;
+find yourenv -type f -exec sed -i '' 's/agnesloadtest/your_loadtest_cluster_name/g' '{}' \;
-find yourenv -type f -exec sed -i '' 's/ENV/yourenv/g' '{}' \;
+find yourenv -type f -exec sed -i '' 's/agnes/yourenv/g' '{}' \;
-find yourenv -type f -exec sed -i '' 's/SERVICE_PROVIDER/yoursp/g' '{}' \;
+find yourenv -type f -exec sed -i '' 's/lt-vassoerp/yoursp/g' '{}' \;
-find yourenv -type f -exec sed -i '' 's/URN/yoururn/g' '{}' \;
+find yourenv -type f -exec sed -i '' 's/urn:gov:gsa:openidconnect.profiles:sp:sso:va:lt-vassoerp/yoururn/g' '{}' \;
 ```

 Then edit all the files to set up the particular tests and # of users and so on that